 - If the rice is too dry, increase the amount of cooking water from 220 ml to about 240 ml.
 For the third round of cooking in the microwave, cook covered instead of uncovered.

 While making this recipe I’ve learnt a thing or two about persistence, including the importance of knowing when to take a break and when to push through.
 Thankfully though I am now very confident that this is an easy, simple recipe for something that normally takes much longer.
-This is savoury sticky rice for the lazy person, and the perfect snack when you need a quick fix.
+Ladies and gentlemen, this is my dim sum sticky rice for lazy people like myself!!!

 Lazy Savoury Sticky Rice - Xoi Man